futuresuper/fs-website-2021/src/pages/terms-and-conditions.md

 ## General information only

 This website provides you with general information only and does not take account of your individual investment objectives, financial situation or needs.
 Before acting on any information contained herein, consider its appropriateness to your circumstances.
-Our [Financial Services Guide](https://www.futuresuper.com.au/fsg) and the [Product Disclosure Statement](https://www.futuresuper.com.au/pds) for the Fund should be considered before making an investment decision.
+Our [Financial Services Guide](https://www.futuresuper.com.au/fsg), [Target Market Determination](https://content.myfuturesuper.com.au/forms-docs/FS_AccumTMD_05102021.pdf) and the [Product Disclosure Statement](https://www.futuresuper.com.au/pds) for the Fund should be considered before making an investment decision.

 We recommend that you seek professional financial advice before deciding whether to acquire, or continue to hold, interests in the Fund.